-Apple announced two iPads Pro (11-inch and 12.9-inch) on March 18 with trackpad and mouse support.
-Apart from the two iPads, you can use the trackpad on any iPad, which can be updated to iPadOS 13.4.
+Apple recently announced two iPads Pro (11-inch and 12.9-inch) with trackpad and mouse support.
+This is exciting since the tablet can now be used similarly to a Mac, especially with useful gestures.
+Apart from the two latest iPads, you can also use the trackpad on an older device updated to iPadOS 13.4.

 Apple has released a video with a presentation, which tells us how you can make the most of the trackpad on iPad.